majerr/sqlhelper/README.md

 ## Installation

-A stable version of `sqlhelper` has not yet been released.
-The current development version is being prepared for submission to CRAN.

-Pending acceptance, the future stable version will be available from CRAN:
+The current stable version is available from CRAN:

 ```R
 install.packages("sqlhelper")
 ```

-Alternatively, you can install development versions from github:
+You can the install development version from github:

 ```R
 # install.packages("devtools")